appujet/jiosaavn-plugin/README.md

 ## Special Thanks

-- This is a plugin for [Lavalink](https://github.com/lavalink-devs/Lavalink)
-- This plugin allows you to play songs from JioSaavn in your discord server.
-- This plugin uses the [JioSaavn API](https://github.com/appujet/jiosaavn-plugin-api) to fetch songs.
-- Special thanks to [topi314](https://github.com/topi314/LavaSrc) and [duncte123](https://github.com/duncte123) because most of the code for this plugin is based on [Lavasrc](https://github.com/topi314/LavaSrc) and [skybot-lavalink-plugin](https://github.com/DuncteBot/skybot-lavalink-plugin).
+- [topi314](https://github.com/topi314/LavaSrc) and [duncte123](https://github.com/duncte123) because most of the code for this plugin is based on [Lavasrc](https://github.com/topi314/LavaSrc) and [skybot-lavalink-plugin](https://github.com/DuncteBot/skybot-lavalink-plugin).